waud/waud/README.md

 `Waud.enableTouchUnlock(?callback)` - Helper function to unlock audio on iOS devices.
 You can pass an optional callback which will be called on `touchend` event.

+`Waud.autoMute()` - Helper function to automatically mute audio when the browser window is not in focus.
+Will un-mute when the window gains focus.

 `Waud.isWebAudioSupported` & `Waud.isHTML5AudioSupported` to check web audio and HTML5 audio support.

 The following functions can be used to check format support (returns true or false):